Four Signs Your Competitors Are Using Social Listening Better Than You

 The tool takes a bit of exploring and digging around to get used to, due to the slightly bulky UI.

-After your free 14-day trial, you can choose between their packages (Basic, Premier, Agency and Enterprise), which start at $49/month.
+After your free 14-day trial, you can choose between their packages (Basic, Premier, and Agency), which range from $49 to $199 a month.
+There are also plans available for big agencies.

 Businesses use Falcon to oversee all social media platforms, publish, listen, engage and measure performance across channels.